Braffett/Braithwaite Family Notes

 Introduction

-This list of Braffett / Braffet / Braffitt descendants in North America is based on many sources including Find A Grave and FamilySearch:
+This list of Braffett / Braffet / Braffitt / Braithwaite descendants in North America is based on many sources including Find a Grave and FamilySearch:

-These notes were assembled with information provided by numerous people as detailed in the references including research James Matthew Braffitt, Jr. started during World War II.
+These notes were assembled with information provided by numerous people including research James Matthew Braffitt Jr. started during World War II.

 There are also records in New York for Edtwort Breffoert, Rody Comstock, and their children Rebecca Breffoert and Mary Breffert: